Submissions

 DISCUSSION

-1. Highlight the most significant results, but don't just repeat what you've written in the Results section.
+1. Highlight the most significant results, but don't just repeat what you've written in the Findings section.
 How do these results relate to the original question?
 Do the data support your hypothesis?
 Are your results consistent with what other investigators have reported?
 If your results were unexpected, try to explain why.
 Is there another way to interpret your results?
 What further research would be necessary to answer the questions raised by your results?
-How do y our results fit into the big picture?
+How do your results fit into the big picture?

 2. End with a one-sentence summary of your conclusion, emphasizing why it is relevant.